-The results aren’t quite as incredible as those you’d see from their LED system.
-However, they are noticeable, and most people start seeing changes after just 1-2 days.
+The results aren’t quite as significant as those you’d see from their LED system.
+However, they are noticeable, and most people start seeing changes after just 1–2 days.
 The recommended treatment time is either once a day for two weeks or twice a day for one week — whichever is best for your schedule.

 According to SNOW’s website, their Magic Strips use their patented P3 Technology to whiten more effectively than other dissolvable strips currently on the market.
 However, they don’t clarify what this technology is or how it makes their strips more effective than the competition.
-We tried to research it but we came up empty.

 Teeth whitening has been around for a good 40 years, but it didn’t go mainstream until over-the-counter at-home kits hit the market.
 When you look at the cost of in-office teeth whitening, it is easy to see why.
 Although they’re faster and more powerful, they also cost $600 or more per session.